swisstopo/swissgeol-boreholes-suite/src/extern-sync/README.md

 - `CONNECTIONSTRINGS__SourceBdmsContext`: The connection string of the source database.
 - `CONNECTIONSTRINGS__TargetBdmsContext`: The connection string of the target database.
+- `TARGET_DEFAULT_WORKGROUP_NAME`: The default workgroup name to assign the borehole to if there is no matching workgroup in the target database.
+- `TARGET_DEFAULT_USER_SUB`: The default user subject/identifier to assign the synced boreholes to.
 - `MIGRATE_TARGET_DATABASE`: A flag to indicate whether the target database should be migrated if necessary.
 If not set, it defaults to `false`.

 ## 🧪 Unit Tests